 I tried to project my own feelings by suggesting that the painful experiences of Bronia’s teenage years might have lessons for today’s younger generation, some of whom may be tempted to complain about their lot.
 The response perhaps showed more wisdom than my own thinking; ‘You cannot compare the life experiences of different generations’ was the response.
 As Joanna had predicted, her mother found it strange that anyone could be interested in hearing about those traumatic experiences of her early years and her adjustment to life in the UK.
 I hope and believe that readers of this article will find it hard to agree!

-Thank you to Sandra Costello & Tony Gabis for Marsworth Hostel and putting us in connection with Jo Glinska and her mother and for permission to use their photos.
+Thank you to Sandra Costello & Tony Gabis for providing information about the Marsworth Polish Hostel, for putting us in touch with Jo Glinska and her mother and for permission to use their photos.